Table of Contents

 What is vitiligo?

-Vitiligo is a type of skin-coloring disorder.
+Vitiligo is a skin-coloring disorder.
 It produces white patches on your skin.
 It mostly occurs in areas that are exposed to the sun.
 This includes your face, neck, arms, hands, legs, and feet.
 It can affect your mouth, nose, and eyes.
 It also can affect unexposed parts, like your genitals.
 People of any age and race can get vitiligo.

 Symptoms of vitiligo